 In order for the flavours to develop, start with the vinaigrette.

 Add all the vinaigrette ingredients to a bullet blender or mini food processor, season with sea salt and cracked black pepper and pulse until combined.

 Taste and adjust seasonings according to your taste.

-Wash the Swiss chard, remove the thick white stems (you can save to use in stock) and any damaged leaves, then thinly shred (chiffonade style).
+Wash the Swiss chard, remove the thick white stems (you can save to use in stock or a stir fry) and any damaged leaves, then thinly shred (chiffonade style).

-Wash the pear, remove the core and slice into thin wedges, keep your sliced pear in a saltwater bath until you are ready to assemble your salad (this will prevent it from browning – 1 teaspoon of salt to 1 cup of water).
+Wash the pear, remove the core and slice it into thin wedges; keep your sliced pear in a saltwater bath until you are ready to assemble your salad (this will prevent it from browning – 1 teaspoon of salt to 1 cup of water).

 Place your silverbeet in a large mixing bowl, drain your pears and pat them dry and add to your bowl along with half the macadamias and half the shaved Manchego.